w3c/cg-council/proposals/cg-lifecycle.md

 ### CG site

 * Put dormant groups lower in the sorted list (by activity)
+* When someone clicks on the “Join” button, the join page should tell them that the group is dormant (with a link to the definition of dormant in the revised CG process.)
+* In home pages for the CG (whether it’s the WordPress instance or the /groups/cg page) there should be a cautionary statement: "Note: this group is currently dormant” which a link to the definition of dormant.

 ### Differences when entering closed or dormant states